acstartup/unitnode.com/README.md

 # UnitNode - Property Management on Autopilot. 🏢

-UnitNode is a property management software that aims to automate tasks for real estate property managers.
-By automating entire workflows (e.g. automatically: importing water bills, notifying tenants in their preferred langauge), UnitNode saves property managers several hours a day, making property management an efficient up-to-date process.
+UnitNode removes the need for external property managers by automating and simplifying real estate operations at any scale.
+It handles entire workflows end-to-end — from importing water bills to messaging tenants in their preferred language — all without manual work.
+Property management becomes faster, cheaper, and hours more efficient every day.

 ## 💡 Vision

-UnitNode aims to transform property management by leveraging AIs, APIs, and a simplified system to make property management software actually save hours rather than extend and allow universal accessibility through multilingual software and communication.
-"Property Management on Autopilot."

-## 🎯 Core Features (MVP)

-- **Automated Utility Importation**: Forwards and parses utility emails extracting necessary information into PM database
-- **Multilingual Communication**: Automatic tenant notifications in their preferred languages
-- **Simplified Subscription System**: One-Subscription Platform needing no demos or company meetings to begin
-- **Instant Mass Importation**: From Portfolio (export) -> Sheets -> UnitNode in seconds
+UnitNode’s vision is simple: move property management from outsourced managers to automated systems owners control.
+By combining AI, APIs, and a streamlined system, UnitNode automates tasks that normally consume hours while making estate management universally accessible and streamlined through multilingual communication and an intuitive interface.
+The future of property management is effortless for owners.

 ## 🛠️ Tech Stack